PSPDFKit/PSPDFKit-Cordova/docs/android/README.md

 cd pdfapp
 ```

 > Important: Your app's package name (in the above example `com.example.pdfapp`) has to match your PSPDFKit license name or PSPDFKit will throw an exception.
-If you don't have a license yet, you can request an evaluation license of PSPDFKit at https://pspdfkit.com/try.

 3. Open `config.xml` in a text editor to enable AndroidX and to change the deployment target to iOS 12 or later: